bmink/Dominos_House_Plans/README.md

 I use an [outdoor heated pad](https://a.co/d/8YKrEVJ) that's exactly 18 in wide, so it fits perfectly.

-To fill the remaining 4 inches of space in front of the heated pad, I fitted [two small pillows](https://a.co/d/fkmR5th).
+To fill the remaining 4 inches of floor space in front of the heated pad, I fitted [two small pillows](https://a.co/d/fkmR5th).

 The camera I use is a [cheap Wifi device](https://a.co/d/iy7VOdG), mounted on the inside wall using special-purpose [brackets](https://a.co/d/dUVt9Q1).
 On the camera, the status light should be turned off to keep the inside of the house dark.